-The plan is to spend Saturday night, July 8, in Mammoth and then spend the next 5 nights on the trail.
+The plan is to spend Monday night, Sept 4, in Mammoth and then hit the trail.
 We will meet at the Mammoth Ranger Station first and then hike out of and return to the Devil's Post Pile Ranger Station.

 You will need all the normal backpacking gear to take care of yourself on the trail.
 We will share some gear such as stoves, water filters, etc. Bring your favorite fly rod for fishing small rushing creeks, a pooling meadow, and deep-shored lakes.
 There will be opportunities to fish with dries, nymphs, and streamers.

 This Rondy is for experienced anglers ONLY and is NOT for current participants in the Learn to Fly Fish Program or other beginners.

 You must also be an experienced backpacker and have the ability to hike with your pack up to 6-8 miles daily on rough trails.

 The leader is an experienced backpacker.
 However, the expectation is that all participants in this rondy will be self sufficient.

 The non-refundable fee for this rondy is $25.
 There will also be a small shuttle fee to the trailhead.
 Your food, lodging, and travel costs are all at your expense.